mrazomej/phd/src/chapter_01/section_03_information.md

 repository](https://github.com/mrazomej/phd).](ch1_fig11){#fig:ch1_fig11
 short-caption="Shannon's entropy for more than one random variable"}

-### Thinking Conditionally, a Condition for Thinking.
+### Thinking Conditionally, a Condition for Thinking

 In Joe Blitztein's excellent *Introduction to probability* [@Blitzstein2019], he clarifies how conditional probability is one of the most powerful concepts in